This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 The FDA reviewers are heavily involved with a drug’s development from the moment it is first tested on humans.
-The official review time for a new drug application begins when the FDA issues an action letter informing the drug sponsor of its decision, but it is preceded by many months of internal communication within the agency.
+The official review time for a new drug application begins when the FDA issues an action letter informing the drug sponsor of its decision.
+Still, it is preceded by many months of internal communication within the agency.

 The FDA reviews the manufacturer’s application for the drug.
-The agency uses a system to grade drugs.
+The agency uses a system to grade medicines.
 Drugs that are more effective and better studied receive higher grades.
-Lower-grade drugs may be approved for use only if there is no comparable alternative.
+Lower-grade drugs may be approved for use only if no comparable alternative exists.

 A study’s results and conclusions are reviewed by a team of experts from outside the study.
-This team looks for possible problems with the way the study was designed and conducted, such as weaknesses in the study’s design or analyses.
-The reviewers determine whether they agree with the sponsor’s results and conclusions, or whether they need any additional information to make a decision.
+This team looks for possible problems with how the study was designed and conducted, such as weaknesses in the study’s design or analyses.
+The reviewers determine whether they agree with the sponsor’s results and conclusions or whether they need any additional information to make a decision.

 Application reviewers prepare written reports containing conclusions and recommendations.
 These reports are considered by the evaluators’ team leaders, division directors, and other managers to determine whether an application is accepted or rejected.

 FDA reviewers receive training that helps them make consistent decisions about the approval of new drugs, and agency officials place great importance on conducting well-written reviews.

 The FDA consults with advisory committees regularly.
 Although boards of medical specialists occasionally provide opinions, the FDA usually relies on scientific experts within individual fields to give its advice.
 Internal FDA scientists and managers set some guidelines; FDA advisory committees make others.

 If a drug is new, has never been tried before, or if there are unresolved safety questions, the FDA may ask an advisory committee to look at the drug and offer suggestions.
 The FDA will listen to the committee’s advice but is not required to do so.